RandyGaul/cute_framework/doc/protocol.md

 ### Replay Protection

 Replay protection is to guard against [replay attacks](https://en.wikipedia.org/wiki/Replay_attack).
-Cute Protocol uses incrementing sequence numbers as the nonce for the AEAD primitive in order to guard against replay attacks.
+Cute Protocol uses incrementing sequence numbers as the nonce for the AEAD primitive to guard against replay attacks.

 Replay protection is enabled for the *disconnect packet*, *keepalive packet*, and *payload packet*.
 All other packet types are already protected by replay attacks by other means (like the connect token handling process, or replay attacks simply do nothing in other cases and are safely ignored).

 The replay algorithm uses an array of `uint64_t` elements called the *replay buffer*.
-The size of the *replay buffer* is tuneable by REPLAY_BUFFER_SIZE tunable (see [Tuning Parameters](#tuning-parameters)).
+The size of the *replay buffer* is tunable by REPLAY_BUFFER_SIZE tunable (see [Tuning Parameters](#tuning-parameters)).
 Here is the replay protection algorithm.

 1. All encrypted packets are prefixed with a `uint64_t` sequence number, starting at zero and incrementing.
 This sequence number is the `sequence nonce` stored within the associated *encryption state*.
 In this way, there is a different incrementing counter and encryption key-set for each connection.
 2. The sequence number of a received packet is read prior to decryption.
-It can not be modified without detection by the AEAD primitive, since it is used as a nonce in the AEAD.
+It cannot be modified without detection by the AEAD primitive since it is used as a nonce in the AEAD.
 3. The maximum sequence number is tracked, called *max sequence*.
 4. If the sequence number + REPLAY_BUFFER_SIZE is less than *max sequence*, ignore the packet.
 This means either the packet is very old, and should be dropped (since this UDP), or it was an attempted replay attack/duplicated packet.
 5. If the sequence number has already been received, as determined by a lookup into the *replay buffer*, ignore the packet as it is an attempted replay attack/duplicated packet.